 This week’s author interview is with Leland Ryken.
-He is the author of our upcoming book, 40 Favorite Hymns on the Christian Life: A Closer Look at Their Spiritual and Poetic Meaning which will release on March 1st.
+He is the author of our upcoming book, 40 Favorite Hymns on the Christian Life: A Closer Look at Their Spiritual and Poetic Meaning which will release this Friday!

 “A foundation of powerful and beautiful hymns is essential in the development of a community of believers and the expression of God’s goodness through their lives.
 Thank you, Dr. Ryken, for this resource to the church.” —Keith Getty